A Diagrammatic Basis for Computer Programming: Introduction

 We then introduce \emph{Kleene-Cartesian theories} and their models that, like in Lawvere's approach, coincide with functors (Proposition \ref{funct:sem}).
 We illustrate an example of a Kleene-Cartesian theory which is not first order: Peano's axiomatisation of natural numbers.
 We demonstrate how imperative programs and their logics~\cite{hoare1969axiomatic,kozen00hoarekleene,DBLP:conf/vmcai/CousotCFL13,o2019incorrectness,DBLP:journals/corr/abs-2310-18156} -- even more sophisticated ones, like \cite{benton2004simple}, where the interaction of data and control flow play a key role -- can be encoded within Kleene-Cartesian tape diagrams.
 In particular, we show that the rules of Hoare logic follow from the laws of kc-rig categories (Proposition \ref{prop:Hoare}).
 Finally, the framework is expressive enough to capture the positive fragment of the calculus of relations with transitive closure, which is the departure of our journey.

 \paragraph{Synopsis} In the next section we recall the calculus of relations equipped with reflexive and transitive closure.
 Its allegorical fragment can be expressed using Cartesian bicategories, reviewed in \Cref{sc:cb:background}, while its Kleene fragment is captured by Kleene bicategories, introduced in \Cref{sec:kleene}.
 To combine these two structures, we recall rig categories in \Cref{sec:rigcategories}.
 The central notion of Kleene-Cartesian rig categories is then developed in \Cref{sec:cb}.
 Tape diagrams for such categories, together with the notion of Kleene-Cartesian theory, are presented in \Cref{sec:kctapes}.
-In \Cref{sec:peano} we describe the Kleene-Cartesian theory of Peano?s natural numbers, while in \Cref{sec:hoare} we introduce a theory for imperative programs and program logics.
-All remaining proofs appear in the appendix, which also contains inductive definitions for tapes, the coherence conditions for rig categories, and further auxiliary material.
+In \Cref{sec:peano} we describe the Kleene-Cartesian theory of Peano's natural numbers, while in \Cref{sec:hoare} we introduce a theory for imperative programs and program logics.
+All remaining proofs appear in the appendix, which also contains the coherence conditions for rig categories, and further auxiliary material.
+In particular, Appendix~\ref{app:dictionary} contains a dictionary for the structure of Kleene-Cartesian rig categories and its representation as string diagrams and tape diagrams.
 This paper extends the conference version~\cite{DBLP:conf/fossacs/BonchiGL25} by including full proofs, additional examples, and several minor results.